alexanderjaus/VideoFastLabel/README.md

 - Requirements: Python 3.8+ (no external dependencies)
 - Steps:
-  1) Put your 5-second clips into the `videos/` folder (supported: .mp4, .webm, .m4v, .mov).
+  1) Put your 5-second clips in a folder (supported: .mp4, .webm, .m4v, .mov).
 Subfolders are supported; files are discovered recursively.
-  2) Run the server: `python3 server.py`
+  2) Run the server, optionally pointing to your videos path on first run: `python3 server.py --videos /path/to/your/videos` (or set env `VIDEOS_PATH=/path/to/your/videos`).
+The chosen path is persisted in `data/videos_path.txt` and used on subsequent runs.
   3) Open: `http://localhost:8000/?user=alice` (use a unique `user` per annotator)
   4) Reviewer dashboard: `http://localhost:8000/review` (see login below)